DIY Ocean Animal Sensory Bottle for Preschoolers

 Create a Story

 Use the objects in the bottle as a springboard for silly stories!
-Ever hear about the green whale that only ate broccoli?!
+Ever heard about the green whale that only ate broccoli?!